-There are several ways to make gravy: it can be thickened with a cornstarch slurry, made smooth with the addition of a roux, or served simply as the drippings straight from the pan.
-Gravy made with a roux—a mixture of fat and flour—is a classic preparation, using the pan drippings from your holiday bird or roast.
-The roux adds intense flavor and a velvety texture to the gravy.
-But don't worry if you aren't cooking a whole turkey or beef roast in the oven—you can also make a roux gravy with butter or oil to amp up an everyday chicken or to top Salisbury steak.
+There are several easy ways to make a delicious gravy.
+It can be thickened with a cornstarch slurry, made smooth with the addition of a roux, or served simply as the drippings straight from the pan.
+Gravy made with a roux—a mixture of fat and flour—is an age-old preparation which uses pan drippings from your holiday bird or roast.
+The roux thickens the gravy while adding an intense flavor and velvety texture.
+But don't worry if you aren't cooking a whole turkey or beef roast in the oven—you can still make a roux gravy using butter or oil to amp up an ordinary chicken or Salisbury steak.

 A Roux Defined

-A roux combines equal parts fat from either oil, butter, or the renderings of the roasted food, along with some flour.
+A roux combines equal parts fat from either oil, butter, or the renderings of roasted meats with flour.
 It can be used as the base of a sauce or as a thickener in dishes such as clam chowder and macaroni and cheese.

 Roux ranges in color from pale to deep brown, darkening the longer you cook it.
-A lighter roux preserves the flavor of the fat—whether butter or pan drippings or lard—whereas a darker roux takes on its own nutty, caramelized character.
-You can decide how long to cook the roux depending on how you plan to use it.
-For example, you want clam chowder to retain a white, creamy color, so a pale quick-cooked roux works best.
-Gumbo, on the other hand, can benefit from a deeper, more complex-tasting roux, so cooking it down until darker is best.
+A lighter roux preserves the flavor of the fat, whereas a darker roux takes on its own nutty, caramelized character.
+Depending on what you are serving, you can decide how long to cook the roux.
+For example, a clam chowder should retain a white, creamy color so the clam flavor shines through.
+In this case, a pale quick-cooked roux works best.
+On the other hand, Gumbo benefits from a deeper, more complex-tasting roux, so cooking it until darker is best.
 For a holiday gravy, you might prefer something in between, perhaps in the color range of peanut butter.

 The Basic Roux Gravy Formula